survivejs/react-book/manuscript/04_implementing_notes.md

 `uuid.v4()` will help us to generate the ids we need for the purposes of this project.
 It is guaranteed return a unique id with a high probability.
 If you are interested in the math behind this, check out [the calculations at Wikipedia](https://en.wikipedia.org/wiki/Universally_unique_identifier#Random_UUID_probability_of_duplicates) for details.
 You'll see that the possibility for collisions is somewhat miniscule.

+T> You can exit Node.js cli by hitting **CTRL-C** twice.

 ## Connecting Data with `App`

-The next step is connecting this data model with our `App`.
-As it will be quite a bit of code I've included whole solution below.
-We'll improve the solution later on.
-The current solution is the simplest way to render a list of notes.

-We will use a special feature of JSX in form of `{}`.
-Within these braces we can mix JavaScript with JSX.
-In this case we will render a bunch of `li` elements.
-Each contains a `Note`.

-In order to tell React in which order to render the elements, we'll set `key` property for each.
-It is important that this is unique or otherwise it won't be able to figure out the correct order in which to render and it will give a warning about this.
+Next we need to connect our data model with `App`.
+The simplest way to achieve that is to push the data directly to `render()` for now.
+This won't be efficient but it will allow us to get started.
+The implementation below shows how this works out in React terms.

 **app/components/App.jsx**